AI21Labs/Parallel-Context-Windows/README.md

 # Parallel Context Windows (PCW)

-This repo contains the code for reproducing the classification experiments on GPT2 models from [AI21 Labs](https://www.ai21.com/)' paper [Parallel Parallel Context Windows for Large Language Models
+This repo contains the code for reproducing the classification experiments from [AI21 Labs](https://www.ai21.com/)' paper [Parallel Context Windows Improve In-Context Learning of Large Language Models
 ](https://arxiv.org/abs/2212.10947).
-The code was tested with python 3.10, with CPU and single GPU.
+The code was tested with python 3.10, for CPU, GPU and multiple GPU runs.
+Currently, the code supports using GPT2 and LLaMa model families.

 ## Setup